 Are you looking for a way to sneak in a trip to the South Carolina coast with the kids, while also working in some educational content?
 There are so many opportunities for educational things to do in Charleston, SC!
-We’re sharing our recent educational trip to Charleston, SC with you just in case you want to explore, learn, and expand your knowledge, too.
+We’re sharing our recent educational trip to Charleston to help you explore, learn, and expand your knowledge.

 Charleston is so rich with opportunities for learning.
-You, the parent might even learn some fun things along the way.
+You, the parent, might even learn some fun things along the way.
+For example:

-• You might know that the Civil War started in Charleston Harbor, but did you know what started it?
+- You might know that the Civil War started at Fort Sumter, but did you know what started it?

-• Did you know that there is a certain behavior that the dolphin pods that reside in Charleston Harbor teach their young, that isn’t seen anywhere else?
+- Did you know that there is a certain behavior that the dolphin pods residing in Charleston Harbor teach their young that isn’t seen anywhere else?

-For more things to see and do while in Charleston, check out our huge Guide To Charleston, SC.
+For more things to see and do, check out our huge Guide To Charleston, SC.

 Accommodations for this trip were generously provided by The Hotel Indigo Mount Pleasant.
 All opinions are my own, honest and genuine.